 At this point, I have to admit it almost felt like a zoo.
 Almost.
 But I knew it wasn’t.
 The Jaguar Rescue Center is exactly that – a rescue center and one of the best in Costa Rica.

 If you love animals and want to learn more about wildlife in Costa Rica, then you have to go to the Jaguar Rescue Center.
-They’ve been rescuing and rehabilitating animals since 2008, working hard to help the injured animals in the Puerto Viejo area.
+They’ve been rescuing and rehabilitating animals since 2008, working hard to help the injured animals in Puerto Viejo.

 Jaguar Rescue Center Tour